VictorBenitoGR/OpenNutritionData/README.md

 ## Background
 This project started as a personal initiative during my university career at Tecnológico de Monterrey (ITESM), who has agreements with several companies to facilitate students the development of projects attacking the specific problems they have (in this case Iconn Group of 7-Eleven). this collaboration happened in two subjects under different approaches, in both I managed to reach the regional and national phases.

+## Current development

+> [!IMPORTANT]
+> Pending approval and modifications to be treated as Open Source, as intended.

+## Future work

+- Facilitating export with gganimate.
+- Native ggplot2-shiny dashboards.
+- Local UX/UI.

+## Reference attribution

+> [!NOTE]
+> The *src/tests* reference folder is derived from the [tensor-house repository](https://github.com/ikatsov/tensor-house), which is licensed under the Apache License 2.0.
+Copyright [2017] [Ilya Katsov].

+## Contact

+Feel free to reach out if you have any questions or feedback.

+- **Email:** victorbenitogr@gmail.com
+- **The subject must start with:**  [OpenNutritionData]